Nayphee/Gauntlet-Construction-Kit/README.md

-With that, *Gauntlet* takes its place alongside every other C64 game with a construction kit, and Gamebase64 can look forward to its share of levels consisting of one room, four hundred Deaths and an exit nobody can reach.
+With that, *Gauntlet* takes its place alongside every other C64 game with a construction kit, and Gamebase64 can look forward to its share of levels consisting of one room, and hundreds of Deaths and an exit nobody can reach.
 First Star opened this door with the *Boulder Dash Construction Kit* in 1986 and it has never been shut since.
-The generator in this repository is merely the first tool that can produce such levels at scale, unattended, overnight.
+The generator in this repository is merely the first tool that can produce such levels at scale, unattended.

 The 128 levels on the finished `gauntlet_levels.d64` were generated rather than designed, which makes them, in the tradition of *Gauntlet: The Deeper